pjz/ebmeta/README.md

 # ebmeta - an ebook metadata reader/writer CLI

-Currently only works on .epubs ; PRs welcome!
+Currently only works on .epubs via [EBookLib](https://github.com/aerkalov/ebooklib/) ; PRs welcome!

+Written as a lighter-weight alternative to installing all of calibre just to get their metadata tools.

 ## Installation: